trambarhq/trambar/docs/user-guide-admin.md

    ![Navigation - Servers](img/admin-settings-nav-servers.png)

-2. Click on the name of the server whose users should be assigned the role.
+2. Click the name of the server whose users should be assigned the role.

    ![Server lists](img/admin-servers-choose.png)

-3. Click the **Edit server button**
+3. Click the **Edit server** button.

    ![Server summary - edit](img/admin-server-edit.png)